mui/mui-x/docs/data/date-pickers/fields/fields.md

 });
 ```

-If you are setting default props to `MuiInputBase`, you need to set the same default props to `MuiPickersInputBase`:
+If you are using the theme to set style overrides to `MuiInputBase`, you need to set the same style overrides to `MuiPickersInputBase`:

 ```js
 const theme = createTheme({